alvin-wu/cypress_robotkit/README.md

 This repository contains the open-sourced material to build your own robot kit.
 This includes the firmware code, the Android phone application, as well as Eagle schematics.

+##Instructions
+The firmware code has already been packaged into a project folder in robot_kit_firmware.cydsn.
+To open this project, download PSoC Creator and simply open this project folder.

+Similarly, to open the Android project folder, use Android Studio and select this folder as the project you wish to use.

 ##Motivation
 New market of makers and hobbyists.